Research Fellowship Positions

 Application for 2022-2023 will be accepted beginning March 2022.

-University Hospitals Cleveland Medical Center / Case Western Reserve University Department of Otolaryngology is pleased to announce two research fellow positions for the academic year of 2021-2022.
-The department is offering the positions as remote clinical research positions beginning in the June-July 2021 timeframe.
-The fellow will have direct access to and work closely with faculty on a variety of projects including otology, rhinology, pediatric ENT, laryngology and head and neck.
+University Hospitals Cleveland Medical Center / Case Western Reserve University Department of Otolaryngology is pleased to announce two research fellow positions for the academic year of 2022-2023.
+The department is offering the positions as remote clinical research positions beginning in the June-July 2022 timeframe.
+The fellow will have direct access to and work closely with faculty on a variety of projects including otology, rhinology, pediatric ENT, laryngology, and head and neck.
 University Hospitals Department of Otolaryngology will offer travel expenses to and from Cleveland twice during the year and will pay for registration and travel expenses associated with up to two academic meetings for podium presentations.
-The Department will also pay the credentialing costs associated with on-boarding of the fellow into the system.
+The Department will also pay the credentialing costs associated with the onboarding of the fellow into the system.
 The positions are otherwise unfunded.

 Fellows will be expected to organize and complete multiple clinical research projects throughout the year.
 There will be formal research methodology training through lectures and one-on-one mentoring to obtain competency in the various areas of the fellow's personalized research plan as noted below.
 Additionally, the fellow will have opportunities to participate in departmental didactics and quality meetings.
 Research projects are predominantly clinical trials, and clinical outcomes research using databases and meta-analysis in all areas of Otolaryngology.